canvas-medical/documentation/collections/_api/careteam.md

         attributes:
           - name: id
             description: >-
-              The identifier of the care team
+              The identifier of the patient
             type: string
             required: true
           - name: resourceType